Top 5 Myths on how you can get infected with HIV

 You can get HIV by having unprotected sex with someone with HIV, by having multiple casual sexual partners and by sharing needles for injection drug abuse with someone infected with HIV.
 The surest way to protect yourself from HIV is to stay faithful to your partner who stays faithful to you.
 If not, always use a good quality latex condom.

 We are a fully certified Anonymous HIV testing and screening clinic in Singapore.
-We use Gold Standard tests in accordance to latest international Standards and Guidelines.

 High risk exposure to HIV in the last 72 hours